osrf/gazebo_tutorials/collide_bitmask/tutorial.md

 # Introduction

 As of Gazebo6, it is possible to control which geometries collide.
-A bitmask may be applied to an SDF geometry element, where the bitwise-and of two geometry's bitmasks determines if they may collide.
+A bitmask may be applied to an SDF collision element, where the bitwise-and of two collision's bitmasks determines if they may collide.

 # How collide bitmasks work